FCBGP/fcbgp-protocol/draft-sidrops-wang-fcbgp-protocol.md

 1. Verify the AS-Path attribute.
 2. BGP best path selection.
-3. Update the FC path attributes and continue to advertise the BGP route.
+3. Update the FC path attributes and continue advertising the BGP route.

 Note that an AS that originates a BGP UPDATE message carrying FC path attributes will only perform the third step.
 An AS that no longer propagates a BGP UPDATE will only complete the first two steps.
-For the sake of discussion, we assume that AS 65537 receives an FC-BGP UPDATE message that contains a declaration for the prefix 192.0.2.0/24, with an originating AS of 65536 and a next hop of 65538.
+For the sake of discussion, we assume that AS 65537 receives an FC-BGP UPDATE message that contains a declaration for the prefix 192.0.0/24, with an originating AS of 65536 and a next hop of 65538.
 All three ASes support FC-BGP.

 ## Verify AS-Path Attribute